RemiMak/Obsidian-GLSL-Canvas/README.md

 For all variables and functions available to you, please refer to the [GLSL documentation](https://registry.khronos.org/OpenGL-Refpages/gl4/index.php) (or the [book of shaders glossary](https://thebookofshaders.com/glossary/))

-Please note that this plugin is still in development, so please save your work before using it (and feel more than free to open an issue if you encounter any problems 😁).

 <p align="center" style="margin: 0;">
   <img src="https://github.com/user-attachments/assets/82440f76-c4bf-4ea8-a376-3ef297a96f9b" style="width: 100%; height: auto;" />
 </p>